-The basic massage stick is a rigid or flexible bar that you roll over your muscles, like a small foam roller with handles.
-Some designs use firm gears or balls to roll across skin, while some have textured sleeves that spin on the main rod.
+The design generally features a rigid or flexible bar that you roll over your muscles, like a foam roller with handles.
+Some models feature firm gears or balls that spin on the main rod to provide a deeper massage.

-These massage sticks are lightweight, easy to move and battery free, so you can bring it with you pretty much anywhere you go and it’s always ready to work.
+Massage sticks are lightweight, easy to use and battery free, so you can bring it with you wherever you go, and it’s always ready to work.
 Here are some of the best massage sticks you can find:

 Addaday’s Pro Roller is a versatile and powerful stick massager.